 2.6.2.3.3.
 Selection of PEVs for Type 6 testing

 2.6.2.3.3.1.
-At least one vehicle which is expected to produce the lowest UBE ratio defined in paragraph 4.4.2.1.3. of sub-annex 1 shall be selected from all vehicle high (VH) of the interpolation families in a Type 6 family.
-In order for vehicles to be considered to belong to the same family, the variation in battery capacity shall not exceed 55 per cent of the vehicle with the tested configuration within the family.
+At least one vehicle which is expected to produce the lowest UBE ratio defined in paragraph 4.4.2.1.3. of sub-annex 1 shall be selected from all vehicle high (VH) of the interpolation families in a low temperature family for PEVs.
+In order for vehicles to be considered to belong to the same low temperature low temp family for PEVs, the variation in battery capacity shall not exceed 55 per cent of the vehicle with the tested configuration within the family.

+The measured UBE ratio of a tested vehicle may be applied without further testing to those different battery capacities of the same low temperature family which fulfil the family criteria defined in paragraph 5.14.2. of this UN GTR.

 If the responsible authority determines that the selected vehicle does not fully represent the family, an alternative and/or additional vehicle from other vehicle high (VH) of the interpolation families shall be selected and tested.

 2.6.2.3.3.2.
-At least one vehicle which is expected to produce the lowest ratio (i.e. combination of heater efficiency and cabin volume) for the PER ratio defined in paragraph 4.4.2.1.1. and which is expected to produce the highest EC ratio defined in paragraph 4.3.4.2.1. of sub-annex 1 shall be selected from vehicle high (VH) or vehicle low (VL) of the interpolation families in a Type 6 family.
-The measured values of a tested vehicle may be extended without further testing to all family members which fulfil the family criteria defined in paragraph 5.14.2. of this UN GTR.
+At least one vehicle which is expected to produce the lowest ratio (i.e. combination of heater efficiency and cabin volume) for the PER ratio defined in paragraph 4.4.2.1.1. and which is expected to produce the highest EC ratio defined in paragraph 4.3.4.2.1. of sub-annex 1 shall be selected of the interpolation families in a low temperature family for PEVs and tested with road loads of vehicle high (VH) or vehicle low (VL) and dyno settings adjusted as described in paragraph 2.4. of this Annex.
+The measured EC ratio of a tested vehicle may be extended without further testing to all family members which fulfil the family criteria defined in paragraph 5.14.2. of this UN GTR.

 If vehicles within the family include other features which may have a non-negligible influence on the PER and/or EC ratio, these features shall also be identified and considered in the selection of the test vehicle